kinectron/kinectron/README.md

 - Inconsistent use of hyphens vs camelCase

 These issues have been addressed with workarounds for specific streams, but a systematic approach to standardize naming conventions is planned for future updates.

-#### Raw Depth Visualization Quality

-The depth data may appear in distinct planes rather than smooth contours, creating a banding/quantization effect in the point cloud visualization.
-While the data integrity is correct, visualization quality improvements are planned for future updates.

 For a complete list of known issues and their solutions, see the [Known Issues](memory-bank/progress.md#known-issues) section in the progress.md file.